-We are not sure whether this approach is new; we have not seen any literature describing precisely the same proposal.
-(Let us know if you have!)
-Perhaps the closest related work we're aware of is the Kamouflage system of Bojinov et al. [6].
-See Section 8 for further details.
+Some similar ideas have arisen in the literature.
+The closest related work we're aware of is the Kamouflage system of Bojinov et al. [6].
 To the best of our belief, the term "honeyword" first appeared in that work.
 Also closely related to our proposal is the anecdotally reported practice of placing whole, bogus password files ("honeyfiles") on systems and watching for submission of any password they contain as signalling an intrusion.
+Finally, a patent application by Rao [34] describes the use of per-account decoy passwords called "failwords" used to trick an adversary into believing he has logged into successfully, when he hasn't.
+We give an overview of related work in Section 8.

-In any case, our hope is that this note will help to encourage the use of honeywords.
+In any case, our hope is that this paper will help to encourage the use of honeywords.